FIS Alpine World Ski Championships 1970

-The FIS Alpine World Ski Championships 1970 were held 8–15 February in Gröden/Val Gardena, Italy.
+The FIS Alpine World Ski Championships 1970 were held from 8 to 15 February in Gröden/Val Gardena, Italy.

 For the only time, results from a World Championships were included in the World Cup points standings, then in its fourth season.
 Two seasons earlier, results from the Winter Olympics (concurrent World Championships) were also included in the World Cup standings.

 The French team again led with ten medals: three gold, five silver, and two bronze.